Publicis is trying to become a platform with ‘Marcel’.

 And I think the agencies have lost the game on both fronts.

-They lack the vision – they underestimate the power of AI or are shy of actually using its potential.
+I think Publicis has potential but they have underestimated the power of AI or are shy of actually using its potential.
 The examples shown in the video are pedestrian.
-They queries showcased do not require ambitious AI.
-It tells me they lack imagination and conviction.
+The queries showcased do not require ambitious AI.
+They can pivot to a bigger opportunity with a bit more of imagination and conviction.

 Secondly, the people.